tidymodels/tidymodels.org/learn/work/sparse-recipe/index.html.md

 Is it for this reason the steps that produce sparsity have the `sparse` argument.
-It defaults to `"auto"`, which means that the estimating process decides whether or not sparsity should be created.
+It defaults to `"auto"`, which means that the estimating process in workflows decides whether or not sparsity should be created.
 This argument can take two other values `"yes"` and `"no"`.
-So if you know for certain that the recipe should or shouldn't produce sparsity you can overwrite with this argument.
+If you know for certain that the recipe should or shouldn't produce sparsity you can overwrite with this argument.

 This means that the below recipe is good again as it wouldn't try to produce sparse vectors that will immediately be turned into dense vectors again.